Here Are 10 Pictures of Your Daily Recommended Servings of Fruits & Vegetables

 A Few Tips on Calculating Fruit & Vegetable Servings

 How do servings work?
 For the most part, a cup means a cup — just measure out a cup of grapes or a cup of chopped carrots, and ta-da, you have your measurement.
 There are a few exceptions, though.

 - When it comes to salad, a cup is not a cup.
 It takes 2 cups of leafy greens to equal 1 cup of vegetables.

 - Juice does count as a fruit.
-A cup of fruit juice does count as a serving of fruit, but nutritionists caution that you're not getting the fiber and other good benefits of eating whole fruit.
+According to the CDC, a cup of fruit juice does count as a serving of fruit, but nutritionists caution that you’re not getting the fiber and other good benefits of eating whole fruit.

 - When it comes to dried fruit, cut the amount in half.
 A half cup of dried fruit equals one cup of fresh fruit.

 - One big piece of fruit is roughly a cup.
 An apple, an orange, a large banana, a nectarine, a grapefruit — one piece of fruit gives you one cup.

 A Daily Serving of Fruits & Vegetables: 10 Ways